GitHub-Leon/Trading_Bot_Binance/README.md

 In order to be able to use the bot correctly, you have to deposit the credentials.

+You first need permission to trade with leverage coins.

 ## Usage

 ### Commands